wintercms/meta/release-notes/build-466.md

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.
+- Record Finder widgets will now correctly save and load a record when using a column other than ID in the `keyFrom` configuration value, when the widget is not in relation mode.

 ## Security Improvements
 -